pushmix/web-notification/README.md

 It's always good to test notification and preview results before sending it out.
 Simply press *Push Test* button.
 If your web browser supports push notifications you will see one shortly.

-Once you happy with test press *Push Notification button* and your notifications will be dispatched.
+Once you happy with the test press *Push Notification button* and your notifications will be dispatched.
 Check your Google Analytics Real-Time Events section to see user interactions with web notifications you just send.

 | Windows Chrome  69|
 | ------------- |